 My favourite fact about Antigua is that it is home to exactly 365 beaches, meaning that if you lived here for a year you could visit a new beach every day.
 However, it’s not just its beautiful beaches that make Antigua the perfect place to come.
 The wildlife, the hiking, the history and of course the culture are just a handful of other reasons why thousands of tourists flock here each year.

-I spent two weeks in Antigua exploring different parts of the island every day, so if you want to know some of the best things to do here, then carry on reading below!
+I spent two weeks in Antigua exploring different parts of the island every day, so if you want to know some of the best things to do in Antigua, then carry on reading below!

 How to get to and explore Antigua